thosgood/this-weeks-finds/markdown/251-300/week289.md

 homotopy.

-The concept of a topological monoid "up to homotopy" can be made precise using Stasheff's theory of A~\infty~ spaces.
+The concept of a topological monoid "up to homotopy" can be made precise using Stasheff's theory of $A_\infty$ spaces.
 So, we can learn to love those - and we should.
 But we can also fight harder to get an honest topological group!